onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "It wasn't God who introduced us to morality; rather, it was the other way around.
 God was put into place to help us live the way we felt we ought to." - [Frans de Waal](https://www.azquotes.com/quote/1377025)

 > "If I were God, I'd work on the reach of empathy." - [Frans de Waal](https://www.azquotes.com/quote/576491)

+God is the all-encompassing and farthest-reaching cognitive light cone The end of history is not liberal democracy - it is god

 > "The greatest question of our time is not communism vs. individualism, not Europe vs. America, not even the East vs. the West; it is whether men can bear to live without God." - [Will Durant](https://www.goodreads.com/quotes/58869-the-greatest-question-of-our-time-is-not-communism-vs)